By UK standards banking in Spain is expensive and many transactions are carried out in cash so as to avoid bank charges and I suppose income tax.

 'We often do works that do not get planning permission until after it is all finished' - 'This sort of job does not need planning permssion' - Don't worry we will take care of it'!!!

-The charming and serious estate agents Mary & Tom Becker, who sold us our lovely house, and have always been kind, helpful and most efficient, are not the subject of the above article - They have lots of properties in Ronda and the surrounding area and are 100% reliable
+The charming and serious estate agent Tom Becker, who´s mum sold us our lovely house, and has always been kind, helpful and most efficient, are not the subject of the above article - They have lots of properties in Ronda and the surrounding area and are 100% reliable

 If you want to make any alteration to your flat or house in Spain you will need to follow the rules and regulations – failure to adhere to these will prove costly, if not disastrous!